WiLGYSeF/pycolor/README.md

 A Python wrapper program that executes commands to perform real-time terminal output coloring using ANSI color codes.
 Color formatting can be added to program output using JSON configuration files and regular expressions to improve readability of the output.

+# Limitations

+- Does not currently support standard input for the commands run.
+- May not be compatible with interactive programs that rewrite parts of the screen.

 # Installation

 Save this project into somewhere like `~/.local/bin/pycolor-py/` and create a symlink at `~/.local/bin/pycolor` pointed to `~/.local/bin/pycolor-py/pycolor.py`.